Somali Armed Forces: Decline and collapse, 1978–1991

-Interregnum in the 1990s
+The United Nations became engaged in Somalia from early in 1991.
+UN personnel were withdrawn on several occasions during sporadic flare-ups of violence.
+A series of Security Council resolutions (733, 746) and diplomatic visits eventually helped impose a ceasefire between the two key factions, signed at the end of March 1992.

+The United Nations Operation in Somalia I was established in April 1992 and ran until its duties were assumed by the Unified Task Force (UNITAF) mission in December 1992.
+Following the dissolution of UNITAF in May 1993, the subsequent UN mission in Somalia was known as United Nations Operation in Somalia II (UNOSOM II).

-Some of the militias that were then competing for power saw UNOSOM's presence as a threat to their hegemony.
-Consequently, gun battles took place in Mogadishu between local gunmen and peacekeepers.
+Some of the militias that were then competing for power saw UNOSOM II's presence as a threat.
+Gun battles took place in Mogadishu between the warring factions and UN peacekeepers.
 Among these was the Battle of Mogadishu in October 1993, part of an unsuccessful operation by U.S. troops to apprehend Somali National Alliance faction leader Mohamed Farrah Aidid.
 UN soldiers eventually withdrew altogether from the country on March 3, 1995, having incurred more significant casualties.

-After UNOSOM II's departure in March 1995, military clashes between local factions became shorter, generally less intense, and more localized.
+After UNOSOM II's departure in March 1995, clashes between factions became shorter, generally less intense, and more localized.
 This was in part due to the large-scale UN military intervention that had helped to curb the intense fighting between the major factions, who then began to focus on consolidating gains that they had made.
 The local peace and reconciliation initiatives that had been undertaken in the south-central part of the country between 1993 and 1995 also generally had a positive impact.